WIRK: WLMC/WOKC-FM Okeechobee and move-in to West Palm Beach

-The Buzz

-Logo as 103.1 The Buzz.

-On July 3, 1995, WPBZ flipped to alternative as "The Buzz".
-It was the fourth station to flip to alternative in south Florida in 1995, but the only one in West Palm Beach.
-Later in the year, Palm Beach Radio Broadcasting bought two stations in Martin County, again using financing from American Radio Systems.

-The Buzz was an immediate success with younger audiences: a year after launching, it was the second radio station in the market among the 18-34 audience, only losing to WRMF.
-ARS dissolved its joint sales agreement to operate WPBZ on October 31, 1996, citing a "changing regulatory climate".
-WPBZ was cited in 1998 as "a highly successful model" for the alternative format.

 Palm Beach Radio sold its cluster, along with a station in Buffalo, New York, to Infinity Broadcasting, later known as CBS Radio, in 2000 for $4 million and assumption of liabilities.
 The move made WPBZ the sister station to WEAT and WIRK.
 WPBZ aired The Howard Stern Show from 2004 to 2005, when he was replaced by David Lee Roth amid Stern's move to satellite radio.

-Now 103.1 and the move of WIRK to 103.1

-On December 5, 2011, WPBZ changed its format to adult top 40, branded as Now 103.1.
-The Buzz active rock format moved to the HD2 subchannel, replacing the alternative-formatted Buzz Lite.

 In 2012, CBS Radio, citing a desire to focus on larger markets, sold its entire cluster in West Palm Beach to Palm Beach Broadcasting for $50 million.
 The sale included the intellectual unit of adult contemporary WEAT (104.3 FM), but as Palm Beach already owned one FM station (WRMF), it had to divest two of CBS's stations to other buyers.
 Because the 104.3 FM facility could be moved into the Miami market, it was tagged for sale.
 On June 1, 2012, Sunny and the WEAT call letters moved from 104.3 (which became WMSF) to 107.9, while WIRK and its long-running country format moved to 103.1 MHz, marking the end for the Now format.

 Later in 2013, Palm Beach Broadcasting and its sister company GoodRadio.TV was merged into Goodman's larger holding company Digity, LLC.
 Digity was in turn acquired by Alpha Media in February 2016.

 On September 27, 2018, Alpha Media announced the sale of its West Palm Beach stations to Hubbard Broadcasting.
 The sale was consummated on January 23, 2019 at a purchase price of $88 million.
 WIRK rebranded as New Country 103.1 on July 22, 2019, with no change in format.